idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 ### Post-processors, Debug, and Outputs

 Postprocessors are used to derive desired quantities from the solution variable(s).
-Some of the quantities that we may be interested in include the maximum displacement in the x and y directions, and the strains.
+Some of the quantities that we may be interested in include the maximum displacement in the radial and axial directions, and the strains.

 !listing sfr/vtr/steady/bison_mecha_only.i
          block=Postprocessors